The semiclassical zeta function for geodesic flows on negatively curved manifolds: Linear models

 \subsubsection{A tensorial decomposition of the transfer operator $L^t$}

 In the next lemma, we express the transfer operator $L^t$ as a tensor product of three simple operators.
-This is a consequence of the fact that $D^\dag B^t$ preserves the symplectic decomposition (\ref{eq:symp_decomp}). \begin{Lemma}{\cite[Proposition 9.2]{FaureTsujii12}} The transformation $\Phi^*$ above satisfies
+This is a consequence of the fact that $D^\dag B^t$ preserves the symplectic decomposition (\ref{eq:symp_decomp}).
+In the statement below, we write $\Bargmann_1^{(d)}$ for the Bargmann transform defined in (\ref{eq:Bargmann_transform_h}) with $D=d$ and $\hbar=1$ and let $\BargmannP^{(d)}_1$ be the corresponding Bargmann projector defined in (\ref{eq:Bargmann_projector_h}). \begin{Lemma}{\cite[Proposition 4.3.1 and Proposition 7.1.2]{FaureTsujii12}} The transformation $\Phi^*$ above satisfies

 on $L^2_{\dag}(\real^{4d+2d'+1})$ and is an isomorphism between the images of the operators

 and